Depersonalization-Derealization Disorder Treatment Facility for Teens Near Dallas, Texas

 Family Therapy

 Family therapy involves the entire household in your teen’s recovery process.
-Improving communication and understanding helps you better support your teen while learning strategies to respond to dissociative symptoms.
+Improving communication and understanding allows you to better support your teen while learning strategies to respond to dissociative symptoms.
 Families gain insight into depersonalization-derealization disorder treatment, reduce conflict, and create a stronger support system.
 This approach can significantly improve your teen’s treatment progress.

 Psychodynamic Therapy